Computer Vision Syndrome Q&A

 I also recommend you see your optometrist or ophthalmologist for regular exams, because computer users can develop vision changes, and an out-of-date eyeglass prescription can cause a lot of eye strain.
 Your eye doctor also can prescribe special computer glasses to reduce focusing strain and advise you about lens coatings and treatments to make your computer vision more comfortable.
 Dr. Dubow

 Have a question about vision problems when using your computer, tablet or smartphone?
 You may send your question to us, by filling out the form below.
-The most interesting and educational questions will be answered by an eye doctor and published on this website.
+The most interesting and educational questions will be answered by an eye doctor for publication on this website.
 Thank you!

 [Page updated June 2012]